Radio over Fiber with Cascaded Structure: Algorithm for Uplink Positioning: Introduction

-\textbf{Contributions:} The specific contributions of this paper are (i) an analysis of the cascaded structure with non-linear PAs and dispersive PMFs, and an analysis of the uplink (UL) signal; (ii) a maximum-likelihood (ML) framework and a non-linear least-squares (NLS) framework for the propagation distance estimation; (iii) a thorough evaluation on the performance of the estimators with PAs working in the linear regime via an analysis of Cramér-Rao lower bound (CRLB); (iv) numerical results (using measured PMF dispersion characteristics and different values of non-linear factors) demonstrate that the proposed estimators perform well on the propagation distance estimation even in the presence of the effects of cascaded non-linear PAs; and (v) we demonstrate the usability of the proposed system for high-resolution positioning in indoor scenarios.
-To the best of our knowledge, this is the first study of a RoF system with segments of dispersive PMFs and with non-linear amplifiers connected in cascade.
+\textbf{Contributions:} The specific contributions of this paper are (i) an analysis of the effects of non-linear PAs and dispersive PMFs connected in a cascade, and an analysis of the uplink (UL) signal; (ii) a maximum-likelihood (ML) framework and a non-linear least-squares (NLS) framework tailored to the cascade-structured RoF for estimating the entry RU and the ToA with bias; (iii) a thorough evaluation on the performance of the estimators with PAs working in the linear regime via a Cramér-Rao lower bound (CRLB) analysis; (iv) numerical results (using measured PMF dispersion characteristics and different values of non-linear factors) demonstrate that the proposed estimators perform well on the propagation distance estimation even in the presence of the effects of cascaded non-linear PAs; and (v) we demonstrate the usability of the proposed system for high-resolution positioning in indoor scenarios.
+To the best of our knowledge, this is the first study of an RoF system with segments of dispersive PMFs and with non-linear amplifiers connected in cascade.
 The proposed system and analysis have the potential to open up several novel research directions and opportunities for positioning and localization systems.

 The rest of this paper is organized as follows.
 Section~\ref{Related Work} presents related works.
-Section~\ref{System overview} discusses the system overview and the structure of every component within a RoF.
+Section~\ref{System overview} discusses the system overview and the structure of every component within an RoF stripe.
 Section~\ref{PF and SM} formulates the problem and the corresponding signal models.
-Section~\ref{Cramer-Rao Lower bound} evaluates the ML estimator in the linear regime by CRLB.
+Section~\ref{Cramer-Rao Lower bound} evaluates the ML estimator in the linear regime by the CRLB.
 Section~\ref{simulation results} shows the applied channel measurement data and numerical results.
 Section~\ref{Use case} applies the proposed algorithm in an indoor positioning use case.
 Section~\ref{conclusion} concludes the paper.